MovingBlocks/TempDoc/Fancy-Git.md

 * `git push origin -u myfeature` - pushes new myfeature to remote, identical to the checked out branch (for later easy diffs)
 * `git checkout myfeature` - use the `myfeature` branch for the actual merge
 * `git merge [remote]/[featurebranch]` - merges stuff from the remote branch into the shiny new local `myfeature` branch, there may be additional conflict resolution and such here
-** This can also be done in IntelliJ via the "Merge" option under Version Control
+ * This can also be done in IntelliJ via the "Merge" option under Version Control
 * `git push` - pushes the `myfeature` branch to MB, where we can then test it together with the latest changes from `develop` and verify that all is well before merging it onwards

 Alternatively you can merge straight into `develop` or use the project `integrate` branch (usual target for pull requests)

 ### Create a Pull request

 If alternatively you're happy with the state of some changes you'd like to package up officially for somebody else to accept into MB you can prepare a Pull request on GitHub.
-This might be easiest for small quick fixes when the project has more small-time contributors, as those we may be able to apply directly via GitHub's "Fork Queue" at https://github.com/MovingBlocks/Terasology/forkqueue (TODO: This got discontinued)

 * While showing the project on your GitHub dashboard click the "Pull Request" button
 * Make sure the source (likely your `origin`) and target branch (our preferred target is the `integrate` branch) are correct - this can easily be wrong, so use the "Change Commits" button to adjust